watson-developer-cloud/assistant-web-chat-service-desk-starter/src/flex/agentApp/README.md

 ```bash
 twilio flex:plugins:deploy --major --changelog "Adds the Watson Assistant Agent App" --description "Enables the service desk agent to get a quick view of the conversation history between the visitor and Watson Assistant."
 ```
-This command will upload the plugin to Twilio Flex, but it is not yet enabled to all the users, it will need to be released.
+This command will upload the plugin to Twilio Flex, but it is not enabled for all users until it is released.
 You can release the plugin by executing this command:

 ```bash
 twilio flex:plugins:release --name "Plugin Release - Watson Assistant Agent App" --description "Enabling plugin Watson Assistant Agent App" --plugin plugin-watson-assistant-agent-app@latest